SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex1/README.md

 3. Add an event to the project and consume it
 4. create service
 5. create UI
-6. deploy the app to cloud foundry
+6. preview and test the app
-7. test

 # Create a new Project in the SAP Build Lobby
 Hint: Please use Google Chrome or Microsoft Edge to follow the exercises